Cairi-S/tom-poulson/README.md

 With this in mind the website is designed to be **easily navigated,responsive and accessible** on a variety of different devices.

 The business goals of the website are:
-- To increase brand awareness
+- To increase brand awareness.
-- To provide exceptional UX to encourage users to book the artist for performances/teaching
+- To provide exceptional UX to encourage users to book the artist for performances/teaching.
-- Provide examples of the musicians range of work to showcase versatility
+- Provide examples of the musicians range of work to showcase versatility.
-- Encourage users to make contact with the artist with all queries
+- Encourage users to make contact with the artist with all queries.

 Customers to this website may be looking to:
 - Book a solo musician or an ensemble for concerts